microsoft/pxt-arcade/docs/tutorials/valentine.md

 ## {5.
 Bigger}

-Maybe you want to play around with the size of your heart.
+Want to play around with the size of your heart?

 You can change how fast it grows when it overlaps a valentine!